JonHarrison/Bootcamp/12-object-oriented-programming-module/01-intro-oop-lesson/activities/01-Stu-Cats-And-Dogs/README.md

   * Second key called `noise` with a value of "Woof!"

-  * Third key called "`akeNoise`" which contains a function that console.logs the noise to the screen if it is raining dogs.
+  * Third key called "`makeNoise`" which contains a function that console.logs the noise to the screen if it is raining dogs.

 * Next, make a cats object with three keys: